 \subsection{Topological positional embedding layer}

-Most of previous researches of Graph Transformers use positional embeddings based on parameters such as node distance, random walk, or structural similarities, in order to adequately capture the nuances of graph structures.
+To adequately capture the nuances of graph structures, most previous work in Graph Transformers uses positional embeddings based on parameters such as node distance, random walk, or structural similarities.
 Diverging from this typical approach, we propose a novel method for obtaining learnable positional encodings by leveraging MPNNs.
-This approach aims to enhance the discriminative power with respect to isomorphism classes of graphs, drawing inspiration from Cy2C-GNNs~\citep{choi2022cycle}.
-First, we use any MPNNs to obtained hidden attribute from original graph and new graph structure with clique adjacency matrix as follows:
+This approach aims to enhance their discriminative power with respect to isomorphism classes of graphs, drawing inspiration from Cy2C-GNNs~\citep{choi2022cycle}.
+First, we use a MPNNs to obtain hidden attributes from the original graph and a new graph structure with clique adjacency matrix as follows:

 where $X$ represents the node embedding tensor from the embedding layers, and $[ \ \ ] $ denotes the process of stacking two hidden representations.
-It's important to note that $\text{MPNN}$ for adjacency matrix and clique adjacency matrix share weights, and the number of layers of MPNNs are not a constraint.
+It's important to note that $\text{MPNN}$s for the adjacency matrix and the clique adjacency matrix share weights.
 Then the node features are updated along with topological positional attributes, as shown below:

-where $i$ is the node index in graph and $\theta_{pe}\in R^{1 \times k \times 2}$ represents the learnable parameters that are utilized to integrate features from two different universal cover.
+where $i$ is the node index of the original graph and $\theta_{pe}\in R^{1 \times k \times 2}$ represents the learnable parameters that are utilized to integrate features from two universal covers (or unfolding trees) of the two graph structures.
 The $\text{SUM}$ operation performs a sum of the hidden features $h_A$ and $h_{A_c}$ by summing over the last dimensions.
 For the $\text{Activation}$ function, in this study, we use hyperbolic tangent function to bound the value of positional information.
 Regardless of the presence or absence of edge attributes, we do not use any existing edge attributes in this layer.
-The main objective of this layer is to enrich node features by adding topological information by combining the two universal covers.
-The results $X^0$ will be subsequently fed into the encoder layers of TIGT.
+The main objective of this layer is to enrich node features by adding topological information obtained from combining the two universal covers.
+The resulting output $X^0$ will be subsequently fed into the encoder layers of TIGT.